-In addition to capacity, the downtown parking district is pursuing a number of technological solutions.
-In the garages, they intend to test a pay-by-phone near field communication (NFC) system aimed at reducing the lines entering garages.
+In addition to capacity, the downtown parking system is pursuing a number of technological solutions.
 In the broader mixed-use district discussion in Chapter 1, smart signage is recommended to direct users towards garages with capacity and away from those at or near capacity.
 Metered parking has recently been equipped for monitoring and demand or tiered pricing, which allows prices to be adjusted electronically.
 These systems are used to balance where people park by manipulating meter rates on a per-block basis.
 This should be pursued and monitored, but rates should not be changed too frequently.
 Together these technologies will help the existing parking supply feel less constrained.

-During the master plan design charrette, numerous attendees stated that the monthly parking pass rates are extremely low in Birmingham, recommending that they be raised.
+During the master plan design charrette, numerous attend-

+ees stated that the monthly parking pass rates are extremely low in Birmingham, recommending that they be raised.
 Fees should be set to be competitive with other jurisdictions.
 The additional funding created by increased fees should be reinvested in building new parking capacity, technological improvements, safety, lighting, and aesthetic improvements.